 The increasing demand for exotic vegetables in India has several reasons in which the most important reason is the changing food habits due to more health consciousness and availability of international cuisines in Indian restaurants.
-The other reasons are the growth of organised food service sector, expansion in supply chain capabilities in Tier II cities, etc. The major states where exotic vegetables are in high demand are Goa, Maharashtra (Pune, Mumbai), Delhi and Gurgaon.
+The other reasons are the growth of organised food service sector, expansion in supply chain capabilities in Tier II cities, etc. The major states and cities where exotic vegetables are in high demand are Goa, Maharashtra (Pune, Mumbai), Delhi and Gurgaon.
 These vegetables are now even demanded by the erstwhile non-consumers.
 As a result, the market for these vegetables is expected to grow in India.

-The exotic vegetables market in India was USD 2.4 Billion in 2024.
-It is expected to reach USD 6.7 Billion by 2033, at the average annual growth rate of 11.45% between 2025 and 2033.
+The exotic vegetables market in India was USD 2.48 Billion in 2025.
+It is expected to reach USD 7.90 Billion by 2035, at the average annual growth rate of 12.29% between 2026 and 2035.

 The key private players in the exotic vegetables market include Shreenath Agro Tech Pvt Ltd, Organic India, Green Earth Fresh Produce (Pvt) Ltd, and Yesraj Agro Exports Pvt Ltd.